lando/lando/docs/config/proxy.md

 You can actually use *any* domain in your proxy settings but you will be responsible for their DNS resolution and any relevant cert handling.
 See the configuration section below for more details.

 ::: tip
-If your custom domain does not end in `lndo.site` and you unsure about how to handle DNS resolution using something like DNSMasq then you are going to need to add it to your `hosts` file so that it points to `127.0.0.1`.
+If your custom domain does not end in `lndo.site` and you are unsure about how to handle DNS resolution, use something like DNSMasq.
+Then you need to add the domain to your `hosts` file so that it points to `127.0.0.1`.
 ::::

 ```yaml